 Microdosing isn’t a new concept.
 We’ve known about the possible benefits for decades.
-Now there’s more research on the topic than ever, and the results have been nothing short of inspiring.
+Now there’s more research on the topic than ever, and the results are nothing short of inspiring.

 Studies support the idea that microdosing psychedelics such as LSD or psilocybin help improve one’s ability to solve complex problems and think more creatively.
-Now, researchers are discovering these compounds may serve as an alternative treatment to common cognitive impairments such as ADHD (attention deficit hyperactivity disorder).
+Now, researchers are discovering these compounds might be an alternative treatment to common cognitive impairments such as ADHD (attention deficit hyperactivity disorder).

 We’ll look at the research surrounding low-dose psychedelic use in people with ADHD and dig deep to uncover whether microdosing can reduce symptoms.
-We also look at what substances are likely to offer the most value for this condition and what you can do to get the best results.
+We also look at what substances will likely offer the most value and how to get the best results.

 Can You Use Psychedelics to Treat ADHD?

-So far, the research on whether or not psychedelics can be used as a reliable treatment for the disorder is still in the early stages.
-It’s too soon to make any definitive claims on whether these drugs work, and this will largely depend on the individual.
+So far, the research on psychedelics as a reliable treatment is still in the early stages.
+It’s too soon to make definitive claims on whether these drugs work for ADHD, and overall results will largely depend on the individual.

 Current research supports the idea that tryptamine-based psychedelics, such as psilocybin, LSD, MDMA, and DMT, are useful for treating other conditions associated with neurochemical balance.
 Many of these conditions share distinct overlaps with the pathophysiology believed to underpin ADHD.